SES Water: East Surrey Water

-In 1929, East Surrey Water presented a Bill to Parliament which would allow them to take over Chelsham and Woldingham Water and Limpsfield and Oxted Water.
+In 1929, East Surrey Water presented a bill to Parliament which would allow them to take over Chelsham and Woldingham Water and Limpsfield and Oxted Water.
 While the Limpsfield and Oxted Water Company was to be dissolved, they retained an option to alter the aims and objectives of the Chelsham and Woldingham Water Company, and for it to continue.
-The Act extended their jurisdiction, enabling them to supply water to Chiddingstone, Hever, parts of Brasted and Penshurst, all in Kent, and Hartfield in Sussex.
+The East Surrey Water Act 1930 (20 & 21 Geo.
+5. c. lxi) extended their jurisdiction, enabling them to supply water to Chiddingstone, Hever, parts of Brasted and Penshurst, all in Kent, and Hartfield in Sussex.
 Following these takeovers, they had 250,000 customers, supplying them with around 6 e6impgal of treated water per day.

 Dorking has had a public water supply from 1738, when a waterworks was built by Resta Patching, a local Quaker.
 The works was close to Pipp Brook, accessible from Church Street, and drew water from a spring.
 Pumps were operated by the flow of the brook, but because the water had to be paid for, not all of the residents were happy.
 The spring became polluted in the mid-nineteenth century, and the works closed.
 There is a building on the site of the works, which contains part of one of the original pumps in its cellar, and carries a plaque stating "R P Waterworks erected 1738", but the building itself, which is Grade II listed, dates from the nineteenth century.